user0706/imageBnW/README.md

 import mymodule as mm
 ```

-As you can see, there is a library called mymetode.
+As you can see, there is a library called mymodule.
 There is a mechanism under which the image is converted to a deep, black-and-white image

 ```python